-- Determining the relative abundance and distribution of species present in, or dependent upon, the stream corridor, including identification of threatened or endangered species, native and non-native species, resident and migratory species. - Identifying species that have been extirpated. - Identifying biotic invaders that may impede or prevent recovery - Measuring the age, size, growth rate, and condition of species present.
+- Determining the relative abundance and distribution of species present in, or dependent upon, the stream corridor, including identification of threatened or endangered species, native and non-native species, resident and migratory species. - Identifying species that have been extirpated. - Identifying biotic invaders that may impede or preclude recovery.1 - Measuring the age, size, growth rate, and condition of species present.
 Condition may refer to physical ailments or abnormalities, the presence of parasites or pathogens, or to the genetic integrity of stocks.
-What factors are responsible for this condition? - Documenting the life histories of species, including how and when they use different parts of a stream network (the needs of the individual species may vary from season to season and from year to year). - Determining interactions among species present, including dependency (e.g., predator/prey, parasitic, or symbiotic relationships) and competition among species for available habitat or resources. - Documenting harvest and harvest management over time community, their proximity and role as predator, prey, and disturber of fish and wildlife, may also be evaluated as part of a biological assessment.
+What factors are responsible for this condition? - Documenting the life histories of species, including how and when they use different parts of a stream network (the needs of the individual species may vary from season to season and from year to year). - Determining interactions among species present, including dependency (e.g., predator/prey, parasitic, or symbiotic relationships) and competition among species for available habitat or resources. - Documenting current and historical hatchery and harvest management influences.

 Consider current conditions as well as how each of these characteristics has been altered from historic conditions and how they will change over time if current landuse activities, regulations, and trends continue.
-Because people, pets, and livestock also make up part of the biological
+Because people, pets, and livestock also make up part of the biological community, their proximity and role as predator, prey, and disturber of fish and wildlife, should be evaluated as part of a biological assessment.

 Biological assessment can be conducted at the watershed-, reach-, or site-scale, depending on the assessment goals.
 Certain objectives require large-scale analysis.
-For instance, the scale of assessment necessary to conduct population and limiting factors studies must equal the range of migration for the species of interest.
 Such analysis may go beyond the watershed to encompass entire flyways (e.g., migratory birds) or marine and near-shore environments (e.g., anadromous fish).